 This post may contain affiliate links.
 Please read my disclosure policy.

-Use this cake decorating tutorial to learn how to make an upside down abstract cake.
-This upside down tiered cake is perfect for wedding parties.
+Use this cake decorating tutorial to learn how to make a modern upside down abstract cake and a contemporary gray and yellow cake.
+These tiered cakes perfect for wedding parties, anniversaries or birthdays.

 Today, I am sharing one of the most unique cake ever: An upside down abstract cake design.